bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/01-intro.md

 ## The Evolution to AI

 While the core principles of SDLC remain constant, the tools and methodologies are evolving.
-Generative AI is now enhancing each of these stages, offering not just automation but "augmentation" of human capabilities.
+Generative AI is now enhancing each of these stages, offering not just automation but <Tooltip text="augmentation" definition="Using AI to extend and enhance human capabilities rather than replace them." /> of human capabilities.

 :::tip[How AI Can Help]
 Generative AI is revolutionizing the SDLC by: